rstolpe/PowerShell-Scripts/README.md

 - [Get-MonitorInformation](https://github.com/rstolpe/PowerShell-Scripts/blob/main/Windows/Get-MonitorInformation.md)
     Returns information about all the monitors that has been connected to the local or remote computer
 - [Remove-BrowserSettings](https://github.com/rstolpe/PowerShell-Scripts/blob/main/Windows/Remove-BrowserSettings.md)
-    This function let you delete Edge or Chrome settings for a specific user from both local and remote computer.
+    This function let you delete Edge or Chrome settings for a specific user or users from either local or remote computer.